Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

     * `git fetch icg-upstream`

-* Pull down the ICG ISLE "master" branch into your local project's "master" branch
+* Pull down the ICG ISLE "main" branch into your local project's "main" branch

-    * `git pull icg-upstream master`
+    * `git pull icg-upstream main`

 * View the ISLE code you now have in this directory: